The TRAPPIST-1 Habitable Atmosphere Intercomparison (THAI). Part II: Moist Cases -- The Two Waterworlds: Results

 \subsubsection{Time variability}

 Fluctuations around the time mean seen in Fig.~\ref{fig:hab1_tseries} are the manifestation of weather patterns growing and moving in the simulated atmosphere of TRAPPIST-1e.
 It is clear that different GCMs have a different amplitude and frequency of the weather variability within the Hab~1 climate.
-The largest amplitude of fluctuations is exhibited by ExoCAM, and its principal oscillation period is 12.5 orbits for the global mean cloud content (Fig.~\ref{fig:tfreq_cwp}a) and 14.3 orbits for the global mean surface temperature (not shown).
+The largest amplitude of fluctuations is exhibited by ExoCAM, and its principal oscillation period is 12.5 orbits for the global mean cloud content (Fig.~\ref{fig:tfreq_cwp}a).
+A secondary peak of variability amplitude can be discerned at about 3 orbits, similar to ROCKE-3D.
 LMD-G's variability is overall similar to ExoCAM, albeit at a lower amplitude, while ROCKE-3D and the UM exhibit the lowest period of cloud content fluctuations and a moderate amplitude.
 In the UM, the most significant mode of variability are high-frequency fluctuations at 1.1 orbits, though secondary peaks are seen at lower frequency.
-Our time-variability analysis is limited by the 610 Earth-day sample size of the THAI project.
-Therefore, the presence of any significant variability on Earth-yearly scales, such as the Quasi-Biennial Oscillation, are missed from our analysis.
-On the other hand, the spectra in all four GCMs peaks at 12.5 orbits or less, making the THAI sample able to capture at least some of the important modes of variability.